 Recruitment marketing is fundamentally a strategy that depends on the implementation of marketing plans into recruiting – i.e. attracting the talent to your company utilizing conventional marketing techniques.
-Due to the existing nature of the job market, the power remains more in the hands of the candidate, therefore, recruiters are expected to go for marketing practices to sell their company to these talented individuals, much similar to selling a product or a service.
+Due to the existing nature of the job market, the power remains more in the hands of candidate, therefore, recruiters are expected to go for innovative marketing practices to sell their company to talented individuals, much similar to selling a product or a service.

 Quality Candidate Experience

 For the applicants, candidate experience is mainly the general perception of a candidate – past, present, and future – of your organization’s recruitment process.
 The overall anticipation is that the recruitment process must be fast, productive, easy, and mobile-friendly.
 A candidate is more likely to accept the job offer if he goes through a positive recruiting experience.

 On the other hand, a candidate experiencing negative recruiting experience is likely to refrain from joining a particular company.
 There is a strong possibility that you may lose more than just a good candidate i.e. you may lose your incurred monetary resource as well!
 According to the calculations of Virgin Media, a British cable and mobile service provider, negative candidate experience costs them $5.4 million every year.

 Another top recruiting trend is something what we like to call Employer Branding.
 Employer branding signifies a company’s repute and fame as an employer, as well as its employee value proposition (a different thing completely from an organization’s brand repute and value proposition to the customers).
 In essence: employer branding is the sum total of range of experiences employees gain while working at your organization.
 Do the rewards and benefits make up for the performance?
 What can you offer them that’s different from any other workplace?